H. G. Carrillo: Death and aftermath

 Carroll was undergoing treatment for prostate cancer in the last months of his life.
 The illness and the severe side effects of his medication caused a steep decline in his health.
 In April 2020, he collapsed at his home and was admitted to a hospital in Washington, D.C., during the COVID-19 pandemic.
 While there, he contracted COVID-19, and he died from the disease on April 20, six days before his 60th birthday.

 After the publication of an obituary in The Washington Post, which reported on Carroll's life as he had misrepresented it, relatives in Michigan realized that he had fabricated his identity and informed Carroll's husband and the newspaper accordingly.
 The discovery of Carroll's fabrication was a shocking surprise to his colleagues as well as his close friends.
 Carroll's family had varied reactions: his sister said that he was "very talented" but "always eccentric", though she added that their mother, who died in 2015, had been aware of his fabrications and was "really hurt by the whole façade".
 Similarly, while many friends and former students expressed resentment towards Carroll after learning of his deceit, vanEngelsdorp felt more ambivalent.

-Cuban-Americans' reactions appear to reflect that they had been largely unaware of Carroll.
-No major Miami newspaper appears to have reported Carroll's death nor the revelations about his true identity.
-Following Carroll's death, several Cuban-American writers read some of his writings and found errors in his Spanish, including both spelling errors and the use of non-idiomatic Spanish, such as the slang word pinche (common only in Mexico).
-F. Lennox Campello wrote that Carroll's stories did not reflect the Cuban immigrant experience, but were instead "a fabricated blending of many Latin American immigration stories, a healthy dose of Hollywood stereotypes, and a disturbing amount of Mexican-flavored dialect slang".
+Cuban Americans' reactions appear to reflect that they had been largely unaware of Carroll.
+In Miami, the epicenter of the Cuban diaspora, no major newspaper reported Carroll's death nor the revelations about his true identity.
+Following Carroll's death, several Cuban American writers read some of his writings and found errors in his Spanish, including both spelling errors and the use of non-Cuban Spanish, such as the slang word pinche (common only in Mexico).
+F. Lennox Campello wrote that Carroll's stories did not reflect the distinctive Cuban immigrant experience, but were instead "a fabricated blending of many Latin American immigration stories, a healthy dose of Hollywood stereotypes, and a disturbing amount of Mexican-flavored dialect slang".

 On March 24, 2023, The New Yorker Radio Hour released an episode about the aftermath of Carroll's death, including interviews with his husband and family, as well as former mentor Helena Maria Viramontes.